Compare School Options

 Earning an online master’s degree in mechanical engineering opens doors to a spectrum of rewarding career paths.
 Here are some potential options to consider:

-• Aerospace engineer — work on the design, development, and testing of aircraft, spacecraft, and related components
+• Aerospace engineer — Develop and test aircraft, spacecraft, satellites, and missiles.

 Online Master’s Degree in Mechanical Engineering Frequently Asked Questions